 - Details of the OSRO;

 - Details of the contact person at the OSRO;

-- Activities for which approval is sought;
+- Activities for which approval is sought

+- Categories of application

-- Nature of business; and
+- Nature of business

 - Signed terms of business.

 A form is provided in Appendix 1 to record the application.

 4.1.2 Timing of the request